 Fifty years ago the Russian name Petrov was synonymous in Australia with impending danger - the 'Petrov Affair' is still regarded today as Australia's greatest spy story.
-Surprisingly, Petrov - or Petroff - is one of the most common Russian names, and it appears three times on the Australian War Memorial's WWI nominal roll.
-These Petroffs were among 1000 Russian men who served in the First Australian Imperial Force (AIF).
+Surprisingly, Petrov, or Petroff, is one of the most common Russian names, and it appears three times on the Australian War Memorial's WWI nominal roll.
+These Petroffs were among 1,000 Russian men who served in the First Australian Imperial Force (AIF).
 Yes, there were Russian Anzacs in the AIF - and not just a few of them.
 One in every five Russian-born men resident in Australia between 1914 and 1918 enlisted to serve in WWI.
-After those of Anglo or Celtic background, it was men born in the former Russian Empire that constituted the largest group in the AIF.
+Extraordinarily, it was men born in the former Russian empire who constituted the most numerous group of nationals in the First AIF after those of Anglo or Celtic origin.

 In the opening pages of his Official History of Australia in the War of 1914-1918 C E W Bean asserts of Australia in those years: